 Not your usual elementary school band!
 Giant instruments, earth shaking sounds and virtuosic playing combine into a music program that kids just can’t get enough of.
 We offer a joyful music making experience for children and teens in a technology-free social environment that stretches mind-body coordination, establishes leadership skills, and builds confidence backed by capacity.

 Founded at Loma Vista Immersion Academy in Petaluma by school principal Jorge Arvizu and musician Tobias Sparks, our program started in 2016 with 8 students and is growing exponentially.
 The music celebrates the heritage of our students by integrating traditional musics from around the world into a diverse curriculum.

 We also offer after school ensembles for junior high school and high school students to continue their studies.

 We are partnering with schools to bring the joy of music making to as many students as possible.
-As a counter narrative to western music education, marimba music’s special features include:
+As a counter narrative to western music education, marimba music offers:

 Jorge Arvizu is an educator of 40 years.
 He has a passion for creating student centered programs